alexdebrie/tutum-stream/TUTORIAL-1.md

 This is part one of a two-part tutorial will show you how to use the Tutum Stream API.
 This part will cover the basics of WebSockets and the Tutum Stream API.
-Part two[BL: INSERT LINK] will show how to use the Tutum Stream API for some common use cases, such as integrations with Slack, Pagerduty, and others.
+Part two will show how to use the Tutum Stream API for some common use cases, such as integrations with Slack, Pagerduty, and others.